CenterForOpenScience/jamdb/API.md

 #### Document
 The attributes of documents are completely free form.

-The only requirements are that `id` must match the same regex as the url and `type` must be the collection id
+The only requirements are that `id` must match the same regex as the url